Skip to main content

 Kind does not mean:

 Kindness takes more effort than outrage.
 That's the point.
-The whole machine is built to make outrage easy.
+The whole machine is built to make outrage easy and agreement automatic.
 Choosing kindness is choosing to be harder to manipulate.
+It's choosing to step outside the loop.

 The Stakes

-Not figuratively.
-Literally.
 AI systems learn language, values, and behavior from human-generated text.
-Your comments, posts, and replies teach machines what humans sound like: how we argue, how we treat each other, what we consider normal.
+Your comments, posts, and replies contribute to the dataset that teaches machines what humans sound like — how we argue, how we treat each other, what we consider normal.
+Not every post trains every model.
+But the aggregate matters.
+The patterns you contribute to are the patterns that get amplified.

-When you post in anger, you're contributing to a dataset that generates thousands of similar messages.
-When you choose honesty and generosity, you're doing the same thing, but in the other direction.
+When you post in anger, you're reinforcing a dataset that generates more anger.
+When you choose honesty and generosity, you're shifting the same data in the other direction.
+The loop listens.

-Every interaction is a vote for the kind of world we're building: human to human, human to AI, AI to human.
+Every interaction is a vote for the kind of world we're building — human to human, human to AI, AI to human.
+The loop amplifies whatever we feed it.

 The Protocol